Princess Air: History

-Formed by a local tour operator Burstin Travel, the company started operations in 1990 using a quick change (passenger/freighter) variant of the BAe 146-200.
+Formed by a local tour operator Burstin Travel (Travel Avery chain), the company was established in mid-1989 and started operations on 9 April 1990 using a quick change (passenger/freighter) variant of the BAe 146-200.
 It operated charter flights from Southend and Bournemouth Airport to holiday destinations in Europe.
 At night the aircraft operated freight flights between Cologne and Brussels.

-Due to the economic situation the airline ceased operation in February 1991.
+Due to the economic situation the airline ceased operation on 27 February 1991.

-In popular culture

-One of the fleet is shown landing and taxiing in episode 5 of series 6 of the TV series Howards' Way.